TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 ### The `src/react` directory was renamed to `src/reactjs`

-Previously, react-query had a directory named `react` which imported from the `react` module.
+Previously, React Query had a directory named `react` which imported from the `react` module.
 This could cause problems with some Jest configurations, resulting in errors when running tests like:

 ```
 TypeError: Cannot read property 'createContext' of undefined